-Inventory Source is an inventory management software company that specializes in the monitoring, integrating, and updating product data from your suppliers to your sales platform.
+Inventory Source is an inventory management software company that specializes in the monitoring, integrating and updating product data from your dropship suppliers to your sales platform.

-So to answer this main question with the above information in mind; we have access to your suppliers feed and our systems monitor it daily.
-When we first integrate your suppliers feed to your sales platform we do a fill image push to your site.
-This push includes all of the product details that can be found in the suppliers feed.
-This includes the products prices, descriptions, images, categories, UPC, and any other information that may be associated with that product.
-If any changes are done to the feed from the supplier throughout the day whether it’s price, quantity, status, new products, we will push that data to your site if your settings are set to allow this (please see below question for more details).
+So to answer this main question with the above information in mind, we have access to your supplier’s feed and our systems monitor and update it by default 2x/day.
+However, we also provide a solution called optimized sync, available on Pro and Enterprise plans, which will monitor and update your feed as many times as the supplier updates their own.
+When we first integrate your supplier’s feed to your sales platform, we do a full image push to your site.
+This push includes all of the product details that can be found in the supplier’s feed.
+This includes the product’s prices, descriptions, images, categories, UPC and any other information that may be associated with that product.
+If any changes are done to the feed from the supplier throughout the day whether it’s price, quantity, status or new products, we will push that data to your site if your settings are set to allow this.

-We also have services that we offer that can help you manage the feed to give yourself and your customers more convenience.
-With Order Automation, variant and attribute mapping, and custom files we can manipulate the feed to best fit you and your customers.
+We also have services that we offer that can help you manage the feed with our Catalog Manager to give yourself and your customers more convenience.
+With Order Automation, variant and attribute mapping and custom files, we can manipulate the feed to best fit you and your customers.

 Our bulk inventory management tools have been included in our Catalog Manager as the “Catalog Rules”.
 You can learn more about using the Catalog Manager and the rules that help you automate your product listings with the links below.